SkepTiKalKloWn/RosterProject/README.md

   Create a program that converts an array of Strings to an ArrayList of Student objects.
 For the Student object class, do the following.

-Include the following instance variables that describe each student:
+A. Include the following instance variables that describe each student:

 •   student ID